PersimMonMon/Web-Practice-/README.md

       -creates a scope
       -contains loop variable, loop condition, increment step
       - for loop format: for (loop variable, loop condition, alter variable(ex:i++)) {}
+      -break in a loop lets us exit loop early -continue in a loop skips 1 iteration

     While vs For Loop
       -Standard loop -> for (use when you know loop count)